FoA-game/Fortress/EP1/stories.md

 Snuck an extra syrup today.
 Logi warned me that I have "excessive carbohydrate intake" but agreed that it boosted dopamine secretion, improving my work efficiency by 3.22%.
 Everything's about being efficient here, even my little rule-breaking moments.

 A.R.175, Day 222 <br>
 Got tossed into this project with vibration sensors.
 Kinda curious about what they're for, but who am I gonna ask?
-Logi calls the shots and that's that.
+Logi calls the shots, and I just follow.

 A.R.175, Day 223 <br>
 Rest day, finally.
 Logi booked me for 53 minutes of shuttleball at 3:26 PM.
 Says it's the best for my heart and lungs.
 Gotta keep my body in top shape, right?

 A.R.175, Day 224 <br>
 Working on those sensor thingies.
 Mid-bite at lunch, I remembered how much I dig drones.
 But, eh, Logiceus will probably never hook me up with drone stuff.  <br>
-Btw, lunch was blah today.
-That vitamin B taste could raise the dead.
-When will I stop needing extra supplements?
+Oh, and the lunch today?
+Blah.
+That vitamin B flavor could wake the dead.
+When will I stop needing these supplemental nutrients?

 A.R.175, Day 227 <br>
 Stood on the Fortress wall tonight, just me and the horizon.
 Dreaming about the day we wrap up the Atlas.
 But there's this hollow feeling...